deleomike/HelperScripts/README.md

 Hello, this is a repository of scripts I use to automate my life when I inevitably mess up my personal computer.
 Running helper.sh installs all of the good stuff that I use for my personal development stuff.

+My motivation for this.
+I break things a lot, and so these scripts are intended to be the easiest way for me to keep breaking things and be efficient about it.

 What is covered

 - Pycharm Community Classic